onap/vnfrqts-requirements/docs/Chapter8.rst

 Inventory hosts file: should be VNF instance specific.

-Default variables: should be VNF instance specific/
+Default variables: should be VNF instance specific.

 NOTE: Some playbooks may rely on inventory directory contents to target the collection of VNFs in the Services Platform supported through Ansible.

-Playbooks and paths to referenced files: Playbooks shall not use absolute paths for file include entries (variables or playbooks) or other types of references.
+Playbooks and paths to referenced files: Playbooks shall not use absolute paths in include or import entries (variables or playbooks) or other types of references.

-For this to work properly when running playbooks, the directory where the playbook resides shall be the current directory.
+For this to work properly, when running playbooks, the directory where the main playbook resides shall be the current directory.

-Playbook includes use paths relative to the main playbook directory when necessary.
+Playbook imports, when used, shall use paths relative to the main playbook directory.

-Root directory named ansible - Any files provided with playbooks, included or referenced by playbooks, shall reside under the ansible playbooks (root) directory, containing all playbook subdirectories, or below that ansible root directory, in other subdirectories to support on-boarding and portability of VNF collection of playbooks and related
+Root directory named ansible - Any files provided with playbooks, included, imported, or referenced by playbooks, shall reside under the ansible playbooks (root) directory, containing all playbook subdirectories, or below that ansible root directory, in other subdirectories to support on-boarding and portability of VNF collection of playbooks and related